urbanwildlifeinstitute/UWIN_tutorials/tutorials/static occupancy/static_occupancy.md

 raccoon_wk <- raccoon[,-grep("^Day_", colnames(raccoon))]
 raccoon_wk <- cbind(raccoon_wk, week_summary)
 ```
 Now, one issue that may arise from grouping occasions on a specific number of days is that when occasion lengths don't evenly break down into our total sampling days, we may have uneven occasions lengths as seen above (6 occasions in 31 days).
 We can either combine the remainder day into the fifth occasion or simply drop that day.
-For now, we will drop that last sampling day.
+For now, we will drop the last sampling day.

 ```R
 raccoon_wk <- raccoon_wk %>%
   select(-Week_6)
 ```

 Though raccoons have adapted to urban ecosystems, we hypothesize that raccoon occupancy will be highest in proximity to forests and water sources given their preference for wooded and wet areas to den and forage.
 We will use the National Land Cover Database developed by the [United States Geological Survey](https://www.usgs.gov/centers/eros/science/national-land-cover-database) and join landcover covarites to our occasion data.
-These data were extracted using the `FedData` package in R. Column values are the percent landcover within 1000m of each camera site.
+These data were extracted using the `FedData` package in R. Learn more about mapping in the ['Detection Mapping'](https://github.com/urbanwildlifeinstitute/UWIN_tutorials/tree/main/tutorials/Detection%20Mapping) tutorial.
+Column values are the percent landcover within 1000m of each camera site.

 ```R
 landcover <- read.csv("Chicago_NLCD_landcover.csv", head = TRUE)